 Who should you ask to co-sign

 A parent or close friend may be willing to co-sign on your lease, but you must consider whether your co-signer could actually shoulder the potential financial risk.
-If you weren’t able to pay your rent and your co-signer couldn’t cough up the money on your behalf, your landlord would be entitled to name you both in a lawsuit.
-Second, how would your relationship with your co-signer change if you had to ask him or her to pay your rent?
-Before any signatures appear on your new lease, make sure you discuss with the person you’ve chosen what co-signing may entail.
+If you weren’t able to pay your rent, and your co-signer can’t cough up the money needed on your behalf, your landlord would be entitled to name you both in a lawsuit.

 If you can’t find a co-signer

 What if you don’t have an obvious co-signer?
 You may be able to avoid getting a co-signer if you offer a larger upfront deposit, or you may have luck qualifying for the apartment on your own if you clean up your credit report.
 Talk to your potential landlord or the manager of the apartment community where you want to live.
 It may be that trading down for a slightly smaller apartment will free you from the need for a co-signer.

 If you still don’t qualify without a co-signer, then plan ahead for unexpected rent trouble by putting some money in a separate savings account for future rent payments.
 This bank statement may help you get a lease without a co-signer.